abewheel/Checkout/README.md

 ## About the Project

 This repository contains the Android source code for Checkout.
 I wrote Checkout in 2017.
+It provides real offered prices for scanned items, though is intended to ultimately be connected to a POS system.